yousaiditchewie/bellsaint-v2/src/pages/look/index.md

 title: Look at BELLSAINT
 gallery:
   - image: /img/bellsaint-latest-single.jpg
+    altText: BELLSAINT has new music
+  - image: /img/bellsaint-latest-single.jpg
+    altText: BELLSAINT has new music
+  - image: /img/bellsaint-latest-single.jpg
-  - altText: BELLSAINT has new music
+    altText: BELLSAINT has new music
 ---